What are short and long vowels?

 A parents' overview of Year 2 spelling patterns, with examples of the words children are taught at the end of KS1 and Year 2 spelling worksheets to help them practise.

-Spelling in Year 1
+Year 1 spellings

 Year 1 is a foundation year for spelling, with children being taught important spelling patterns and exception words as well as how split digraphs work.
 We explain how you can support your child's Y1 spelling learning at home with an understanding of the curriculum and practical worksheets and activities.

 How is spelling introduced to Reception-age children?
 We explain how phonemes and then graphemes are taught in the classroom, and what words children are expected to be able to write by the end of their first year of primary school.

 Syllables explained for parents, including details of how primary-school children are taught to identify syllables to help them with spelling and reading and understanding poetry.

 Expand vocabulary, develop spelling skills, learn about homophones, anagrams and synonyms and compose huge numbers of silly sentences... all while having a great time.
 Whether your child is 3 or 13, our favourite word board games and literacy card games offer fast-paced fun for the whole family.

 Changes to KS2 SATs in 2024: what parents need to know

 If your child is in Y6 in 2024, read on for the most up-to-date SATs information for parents.